wax-office-of-inspector-general/wax-developer/docs/learn/my-cloud-wallet/waxjs/waxjs_use.md

    }
    ```

-   The `login()` function opens MyCloudWallet in a new browser window.
+   The `login()` function opens Cloud Wallet  in a new browser window.
 Users are prompted that your dApp would like to "Know your WAX Account Name."
 Once they click Approve, they're redirected back to your dApp

    A successful login returns the userAccount (e.g., jq3ao.wam), and you can also access this property by calling `wax.userAccount`.